Sholde/des/README.md

 ### Install

-Assure you have compile.
+Make sure you have compile.
 See Compile section.

 Install library using :